moomoolive/struct-vec/README.md

 #### char

-One valid [unicode 14.0.0](http://www.unicode.org/versions/Unicode14.0.0/) character, takes 8 bytes (64 bits).
-The `char` type is NOT the same as the javascript's `String` type, as the `char` type is restricted to exactly one character.
+One valid [unicode 14.0.0](http://www.unicode.org/versions/Unicode14.0.0/) character, takes 4 bytes (32 bits).
+Same as javascript's `String` type, except that it is restricted to exactly one character.

 To define a `char` field:
 ```js